arayabrain/space-engineers-ai-spaceship-generator/icmap-elites/README.md

 Gallotta, Roberto, Kai Arulkumaran, and L. B. Soros.
 ‘Surrogate Infeasible Fitness Acquirement FI-2Pop for Procedural Content Generation’.
 In 2022 IEEE Conference on Games (CoG), ?-?, CASIA, Beijing, China, 2022.
 10.48550/arXiv.2205.05834.
 ```

+## Building
+Toggle　`use_torch` in the config file in order to reproduce the results of the paper before building the library.

 ## Notebooks
 The notebook `spaceships_spawner.ipynb` is used to directly spawn a spaceship in Space Engineers.